jhucsf/fall2023/assign/assign02.md

 title: "Assignment 2: Word count"
 ---

-*Note: this is a preliminary assignment description, not official yet*

 Milestone 1: Due Friday, Sep 25th by 11 pm

 Milestone 2: Due Thursday, Oct 5th by 11 pm